sourcegraph/about/handbook/engineering/distribution/goals.md

 ### [Provide a Sourcegraph in a box deployment option]()

-As a site-admin, I want to have an full Sourcegraph deployment option, so that I can avoid the complexities of setting up a Kubernetes cluster.
+Sourcegraph is currently deployed via three, self serve methods.
+The only one-step deployment method (the sourcegraph docker image) is being sunsetted.
+As a result, we need to provide a turn-key full deployment option of Sourcegraph.
+Thus sllowing end users to explore a full featured deployment, without having to understand the complexity of cloud infrastructure.

 - **Owner**:
 - **Status**: TBD. _Estimate FY22-Q1_